-The direct monitoring program will be enhanced with the continuous addition of tracers to the injected carbon dioxide.
-This will entail the continuous introduction of a reservoir and CO2 compatible chemical tracer into the injected CO2 at the wellhead or flow line.
-The tracer will be foreign to the system and monitoring for its presence will be performed with samples taken from observation monitoring wells or from liquids reaching the surface in an uncontrolled manner.
 All tracer materials are inert, non-flammable and non-toxic, and are classed as non-dangerous goods.
 Analysis of the resulting tracer concentration from samples gathered enables flow characteristics to be determined so that mitigation can be carried out to reduce or stop the leakage from occurring.
 Lapis Energy will use multiple tracers, which will be changed following a recompletion of the deep Injection Well and in the shallower Hosston Injection Well.
-For each injection zone, a specific tracer will be used and thus become a specific signature.
+For each injection zone, a specific tracer (potential list above) will be used and thus become a specific signature.
 In this way, the provenance of the CO2 can be determined, which may provide insight to how the tracer arrived at a particular sampling point, whether it be within the Injection Zone or at some other location.
 If no tracer is found in a CO2 sample, this will indicate that the sampled CO2 is foreign to the project injection area.
 Hydraulic pump systems are typically used and give the ability of gas or electrically driven hydraulic metering pumps for continuous (or pulse) injection.
-In the case of the electric pumps, these can be integrated into the control DCS system to change speed of tracer addition with changing flow rates of the CO2 into the disposal well.
+In the case of electric pumps, these can be integrated into the control DCS system to change speed of tracer addition with changing flow rates of the CO2 into the disposal well.
 A sampling frequency from observation/monitoring wells to meet project requirements will follow the water sampling plan.
 Note that sampling frequency is not as critical when using continuous injection of tracer into the CO2 as a constant concentration will be present and a tracer pulse cannot be missed.

-Analysis involves sample conditioning and measurement of tracer presence using Gas Chromatography coupled with Mass Spectrometry is most typically used method.
-In general, the presence of the gas tracers in samples down to 1 part per trillion levels can be measured.
+Vapor samples will be collected into activated charcoal tubes using an air sampling device that provides passage of a consistent air sample volume.
+Each activated charcoal tube shall be subjected to thermal desorption followed by Gas Chromatography coupled with Mass Spectrometry with a limit of detection of 1 part per trillion.
 Analyzed samples will include IZ Well(s), the ACZ monitoring wells (Tokio Sand), and the shallow groundwater monitoring wells.